History maker.

 Greg’s passion and commitment to all things motorsport is unrivalled in the media game.
 Greg is working with Rianna to fine tune and hone her natural abilities in this area to ensure she has all the skills required to maximise not only her own brand but yours also.

-When not racing or working in Australia I am employed by Highlands (part of the Tony Quinn Group) as their first ever female driver pro.
-I am entrusted with many aspirational vehicle brands and let lose on the track taking clients for rides and or driver training.
+When not racing or working in Australia Rianna is employed by Highlands (part of the Tony Quinn Group) as their first ever female driver pro, entrusted with many aspirational vehicle brands and let loose on the track taking clients for rides and or driver training.

 Hampton Downs Driver Academy

-Working with Dan Gaunt and his team at the academy, training and assisting new talent is extremely rewarding and beneficial for both parties.
-I love it.
+Working with Dan Gaunt and his team at the academy Rianna assists with training and development of new talent.
+An extremely rewarding opportunity beneficial for both parties – she loves it.

-When not in the States or back home working at Highlands I am thrilled to be able to work with Paul and his talented team at this world class facility training and assisting young talent.
+When not in Europe, the US or back home working at Highlands Rianna is thrilled to be able to work with Paul and his talented team at this world class facility training and assisting young talent.

 Additional characters